-In the final two years the emphasis moves to the core Civil Engineering topics.
+In the second year the emphasis moves to the core Civil Engineering topics.
 Subjects include:

 Various bodies have an interest in employing Civil Engineers, both nationally and internationally – Government Bodies, Semi-State Bodies, Local Authorities, Consultancies, Contractors, Insurance firms and Financial Institutions.